Angeli-Code/CompTIA_A_Plus/Labs/Completed/Lab[1.1.9]:Connecting-Internal-Components.md

 - Ensure that the power and activity lights for the rack-mounted networking devices are still on and flickering.

 ### Issues and Troubleshooting
+- Issue[0]: Unfamiliar with Simulation User Interface

 ### Solutions
+- Solution[0]: Spend a few minutes just exploring around the UI and how I can interact with the simulation.

 ### Conclusion
+- This lab was more about getting comfortable with the UI of the simulation we would use in Test-Out.
+The actual lab tasks were completed in one try and pretty self explanatory due to experience doing these tasks in real life.

 ### Additional Notes
+- None.

 [Completion Status: Completed]